AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 ## Step 2: Add configuration files

 As mentioned above, if you created your app with a recent version of the `create-pwa` CLI, these files are added and configured for you.
-If you did not, you must add and configure them manually as described in this step.
-These are the configuration files you need to add:
+Otherwise, you must add and configure the following files manually:

 - **src/index.css** — For Tailwind's global base CSS
 - **tailwind.config.js** — For Tailwind's configuration, overrides, and extensions
 - **postcss.config.js** — For adding the `tailwindcss` package as a postCSS plugin

-The purpose and contents of these files are described next.
+The following sections describe these files in detail.

 ### Add index.css

 The `index.css` file uses the `@tailwind` directive to include all of Tailwind's base, component, and utility style [layers](https://tailwindcss.com/docs/adding-custom-styles#using-css-and-layer).
-To get started, add the following three lines to the `index.css` file.
+To get started, add the following lines to the `index.css` file.

 The `create-pwa` CLI adds and configures this file as follows: